An honest Employment Hero review 2026:

 Employment Hero payroll

-Employment Hero has its own built-in payroll system, offering a one-platform solution that covers HR, rostering, time tracking, and payroll.
-As an HR-first platform, having integrated payroll makes sense for their positioning.
+Employment Hero offers built-in payroll as part of its one-platform approach covering HR, rostering, time tracking, and payroll.
+For an HR-first platform, having integrated payroll makes sense.

 Setup challenges